wjlock/pong-revisited/README.md

  # How to Play

 Using the 'W' and 'S' keys, move your paddle up and down.
 The person who scores a point 'serves' the next round.
 Try to apply spin by hitting the ball with your paddle moving.
-This maniulates the speed of the ball and makes it harder for your opponent to return.
+This manipulates the speed of the ball and makes it harder for your opponent to return.
 The game is played in a best of 7 format, so first to 4 points wins.

 Click the "Play" button to get started.
 If you need to reset the table, click the 'reset' button.
 The score totals are at the bottom of the page.